hackerb9/tokenize/README.md

 and `SAVE`.
 There are some bytes, however, which can and do change but do not matter.

-A peculiar artifact of the `.BA` file format is that it contains line-number pointer locations offset by where the program happened to be in memory when it was saved.
+A peculiar artifact of the [`.BA` file format][fileformat] is that it contains pointer locations offset by where the program happened to be in memory when it was saved.
 The pointers in the file are _never_ used as they are recalculated when the program is loaded into RAM.

 To account for this variance when testing, the output of this program is intended to be byte-for-byte identical to:

 1. A Model 100
 2. that has been freshly reset
 3. with no other BASIC programs on it
 4. running `LOAD "COM:88N1"` and `SAVE "FOO"` while a host computer sends the ASCII BASIC program over the serial port.

-While the Tandy 102, Kyotronic-85, and M10 also output
-byte identical files to the Model 100,  the Tandy 200 does not.
+While the Tandy 102, Kyotronic-85, and M10 also appear to output files identical to the Model 100, the Tandy 200 does not.
 The 200 has more ROM than the other Model T computers, so it stores the first BASIC program at a slightly different RAM location (0xA000 instead of 0x8000).
-This has no effect on compatibility between machines, but it does change the line number pointers in the .BA file.
+This has no effect on compatibility between machines, but it does change the pointer offset.

 Since two `.BA` files can be the identical program despite having different checksums, this project includes the `bacmp` program, described below.

+[fileformat]: http://fileformats.archiveteam.org/wiki/Tandy_200_BASIC_tokenized_file "Reverse engineered file format documentation"

 ## Why Lex?